YeochanY/TeekoGame/README.md

 # TeekoGame
-User can play teeko board game with AI opponent.\
+Users can play a teeko board game with an AI opponent.\
-AI opponent is implemented by MiniMax algorithm.
+AI opponent is implemented by the MiniMax algorithm.

 ## How to play Teeko
 ![](https://github.com/YeochanYoun119/TeekoGame/blob/master/20200831_005723.jpg?raw=true)\